Summer Camp 2018

 Please advise us if your child has any allergies.

-Below are the 2017 registration forms for summer camps at RCRA.
 To register complete a form for the camp of your choice and send it to firstname.lastname@example.org.

 For all camps, payment is required to secure your spot in the camp.
 Cancellation policy requires a 10% charge of camp fee price.